Recruitment to the British Army during World War I: Conscription 1916–1918

-In May 1916 the bill was extended to married men and in April 1918 the upper age was raised to 50 (or 56 if need arose).
+In May 1916 the Military Service Act 1916 (Session 2) extended conscription to married men, and in April 1918 the Military Service Act 1918 raised the upper age to 50 (or 56 if need arose).
 Ireland was excluded due to the 1916 Easter Uprising, yet many Irish men still volunteered to enlist.

 One of the immediate effects of conscription was the biggest protest demonstration Britain had seen since the 1914 anti-war protests.
 Thousands marched from London's East End to Trafalgar Square, where they listened to speeches from Sylvia Pankhurst and a Glasgow councillor who reported that engineers had come out on strike along the Clyde.
 The event ended in violence when a group of soldiers and sailors charged the crowd, ripped their banners and threw dye in their faces.
 Some of the assailants were arrested, but Bow Street magistrates let them off with nominal fines and a warning to "leave these idiots alone in future".

-As Arthur Henderson had warned, compulsion was unpopular, by July 1916, 93,000 (30%) of those called up for military service had failed to appear (In reality they had little chance of escape, although a lucky few were hidden by sympathisers) and 748,587 had claimed an exemption – the men, or their employers, could appeal to a civilian Military Service Tribunal in their district on the grounds of work of national importance, business or domestic hardship, medical unfitness or conscientious objection.
+As Arthur Henderson had warned, compulsion was unpopular, by July 1916, 93,000 (30%) of those called up for military service had failed to appear (in reality they had little chance of escape, although a lucky few were hidden by sympathisers) and 748,587 had claimed an exemption – the men, or their employers, could appeal to a civilian military service tribunal in their district on the grounds of work of national importance, business or domestic hardship, medical unfitness or conscientious objection.
 Dealing with these cases filled the judicial courts, although the standards of appeal tribunals were dubious: in York a case was determined in an average of eleven minutes, while two minutes was typical at Paddington, London.
-In addition to those objecting to enlisting, there were 1,433,827 already starred as being in a war occupation, ill or already discharged from service due to illness; the enforced conscription act ultimately failed to satisfy Government demand for lives.
+In addition to those objecting to enlisting, there were 1,433,827 already starred as being in a war occupation, ill or already discharged from service due to illness; enforced conscription ultimately failed to satisfy government demand for lives.